microsoft/WhatTheHack/059-DatadogOnAzure/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 - Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order to authenticate their AKS clusters against Azure Container Registries.
-For more info: <https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration>
+For more info: [Authenticate with Azure Container Registry from Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration)
 - Each student will spin up the following resources in Azure:
 	- 1 x 2 vCPUs VMs for the AKS cluster + 2 Public IPs
   - 2 x 4 vCPUs VMs for SQL Server & Visual Studio